EDDiscovery/EDDiscovery-Mac/README.md

 This is a work in progress.

-Before you compile it, you will need to edit the source code and set:
+Needless to say, you need to enable verbose logging on your ED installation.

+At first launch, you should set:
 - your ED log path
 - your ESDM cmdr name
 - your EDSM api key

-Needless to say, you need to enable verbose logging on your ED installation.

-At first launch, the application will:
+After configuring your data, the application will:
 - fetch all systems with known coordinates from EDSM
 - parse all netlog files and create local jump database
 - fetch your complete jump history form EDSM